drojdjou/squareroot.js/tutorials/content/understanding-shaders.md

 ```
 //#fragment
 ```
 that, as expected, marks the begining of the fragment shader code.

+*Mark that there is no space in those inscturtions.
+Inserting a space anywhere will make the compiler miss this instruction.*

 By convention vertex shader code comes first, but it's not mandatory.
 Another special SQR instruction supported are includes:
 ```
 //#include ~light/sphar.glsl
 ```